rcsoccersim/manual/source/coach.rst

 * UNUM SETS:

     Unum sets are sets of player numbers.
-These are set in the sense that order does not matter and may be changed by the server.
+These are sets in the sense that order does not matter and may be changed by the server.
 If 0 is included anywhere in the set, then the set contains all players 1 - 11.
 The set can contain variables.